KoketsoMangwale/malls-customer-segmentation-analysis/README.md

 This project performs an end-to-end customer segmentation analysis using the **Mall Customers Dataset**.
 The objective is to identify distinct customer groups based on demographic attributes and spending behaviour, enabling data-driven marketing and business decision-making.

-Unsupervised learning (K-Means clustering) is applied after thorough data exploration, preprocessing, and feature engineering to uncover meaningful customer segments.
+Unsupervised learning (K-Means clustering) is applied and PowerBI is used after thorough data exploration, preprocessing, and feature engineering to uncover hidden patterns in consumer behaviour to drive targeted marketing strategies.

 ## Objectives

 * Understand customer demographics and spending patterns
-* Engineer meaningful features to enhance clustering performance
 * Segment customers using K-Means clustering
-* Evaluate the optimal number of clusters using inertia and silhouette score
+* Evaluate cluster validity using Inertia and Silhouette scores
-* Translate analytical findings into actionable business insights
+* Translate clusters into high-value business leads

 ## Dataset Description